 SCOPE

-IALA Standards may contain normative and informative provisions.
+IALA Standards may contain normative and informative Recommendations.

 Normative provisions are those with which it is necessary to conform in order to claim compliance to the Standard.

 Informative provisions are those which specify additional desirable practices but with which it is not necessary to conform in order to claim compliance to the Standard.

+A Guideline is informative only.

 This Standard references normative and informative provisions, detailed in the listed IALA Recommendations, covering the following scope.